-The PER must provide a description of the environment affected by and surrounding the proposed action, over both the short and long term, including:
+The PER must provide a description of the environment affected by and surrounding the proposed action (this may also include areas outside of the proposed action area i.e. the proposed transport route), over both the short and long term, including:

 - a.
-Details of previous and current land use within and surrounding the proposed action area. - b.
-Hydrology (surface and groundwater), including flood extents, relevant hydrogeology and local water quality. - c.
-A description of any potential listed threatened species or ecological community, migratory species or wetlands of international importance that occur in the project area and adjacent areas. - d.
+Details of previous and current land use within and surrounding the proposed action area, including proximity to existing neighbouring wind farms; - b.
+Hydrology (surface and groundwater), including flood extents, relevant hydrogeology and local water quality; - c.
+A description of any potential listed threatened species or ecological community and migratory species that occur in the project area and adjacent areas; - d.
 Soil and geological characteristics, physical, chemical and biological characterisation of any soils that will be disturbed as a result of the action.
-Include site investigations conducted to date. - e.
-A recent preliminary site investigation (PSI), and if considered necessary a detailed site investigation (DSI), undertaken in accordance with the National Environment Protection (Assessment of Site Contamination) Measure 1999 (2013) (ASC NEPM), by a suitably qualified and experienced environmental consultant consistent with as described in Schedule B9 of the ASC NEPM.
+Include site investigations conducted to date and their results; - e.
+Assessment of vegetation, not only limited to MNES (including raw data sheets, and species lists in attachments); and - f.
+Identification of conservation and special use areas and any outstanding natural features.